drycc/workflow/src/applications/ssl-certificates.md

 Sometimes, your certificates (such as a self-signed or a cheap certificate) need additional certificates to establish the chain of trust.
-What you need to do is bundle all the certificates into one file and give that to Deis.
+What you need to do is bundle all the certificates into one file and give that to Drycc.
 Importantly, your site’s certificate must be the first one:

     $ cat server.crt server.ca > server.bundle

-After that, you can add them to Deis with the `certs:add` command:
+After that, you can add them to Drycc with the `certs:add` command:

-    $ deis certs:add example-com server.bundle server.key
+    $ drycc certs:add example-com server.bundle server.key
     Adding SSL endpoint... done
     www.example.com